normanjoyner/containership/README.md

 * [`quarry`](https://github.com/containership/quarry) - rock solid, dynamic DNS server with swappable backends and API

 ### Plugins
 The containership plugin system allows for the core of containership to be overridden by third party plugins.
-Below is a few official plugins created by ContainerShip:
+Below are a few official plugins created by ContainerShip:

 * [`cloud-hints`](https://github.com/containership/containership.plugin.cloud-hints) - automatically set cloud metadata in the form of host tags
 * [`logs`](https://github.com/containership/containership.plugin.logs) - application log aggregator